JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 ### Example Four

-> "Usually, _Handle Value Notifications/Indications_ are used by the server to send updated values to a subscribed client or for signalling a client that a subscribed read attribute has been updated.
+> "Usually, _Handle Value Notifications/Indications_ are used by the server to send updated values to a subscribed client or for signaling a client that a subscribed read attribute has been updated.
 Because _Handle Value Notifications_ can carry the same payload as any other BLE message, is sent at the server’s discretion, and doesn't generate a response from the client, _Handle Value Notifications_ can be repurposed for transmitting low latency data from server to client."

 This is the edited version:

-> "Usually, the server uses ``_Handle Value Notifications/Indications_``  to send updated values to a subscribed client, or for signalling a client that a subscribed read attribute has been updated.
+> "Usually, the server uses ``_Handle Value Notifications/Indications_``  to send updated values to a subscribed client, or for signaling a client that a subscribed read attribute has been updated.
 But we can repurpose ``_Handle Value Notifications_`` for transmitting low latency data from the server to the client because ``_Handle Value Notifications_``:

 > * Can carry the same payload as any other BLE message.